-10. TERMINATION
+9. TERMINATION

-You may not copy, modify, sublicense, or distribute the Document except as expressly provided under this License.
-Any attempt otherwise to copy, modify, sublicense, or distribute it is void, and will automatically terminate your rights under this License.
+You may not copy, modify, sublicense, or distribute the Document except as expressly provided for under this License.
+Any other attempt otherwise to copy, modify, sublicense, or distribute the Document is void, and will automatically terminate your rights under this License.
 However, parties who have received copies, or rights, from you under this License will not have their licenses terminated so long as such parties remain in full compliance.

-11. FUTURE REVISIONS OF THIS LICENSE
+10. FUTURE REVISIONS OF THIS LICENSE